bzbytcogni/knotx-forms/README.md

 you to adopt request from Knot.x into request understandable by an endpoint service, and adopts responses from that service into unified message understandable by Knot.x.

+Please check the [Adapter Starterkit](https://github.com/Knotx/knotx-forms/how-to-extend/adapter-starterkit) as a starting point for your implementation.

-For you convenience, Knot.x is shipped with a example [Forms Adapter](https://github.com/Knotx/knotx-example-project/tree/master/acme-action-adapter-http).
+For you convenience, Knot.x is shipped with a example [Forms Adapter](https://github.com/Knotx/knotx-example-project/tree/master/acme-forms-adapter-http).

 Writing custom Forms Adapter requires fulfilling Forms Knot.